Filtering

 }

-In this case, only relationships of type DIRECTED between a Movie and an Actor will be returned to the subscription, those between a Movie and a Person being filtered out.
+In this case, only relationships of type DIRECTED between a Movie and an Actor are returned to the subscription.
+Those between a Movie and a Person are filtered out.

 One reason why this might be done is to include some filters on the Actor type: